 Find out more clever ways to save money on your wedding.

-Due to wedding inflation, weddings will cost more this year and even more in the next year.
+Due to wedding inflation, weddings will cost more this year and even more the next year.
 As a result, couples that can’t afford to increase their budgets to match their original wedding vision would need to compromise on frivolities.